-- → Follow the rules.
+Follow the rules.
 Reference the student handbook or school policies and learn the criteria for starting a club at your school.
 If you are acting in an advisory capacity, encourage students to keep track of correspondence and the dates that certain steps of the process are completed in case they are met with unnecessary delay or pushback.
-If they follow the rules, the club legally can't be treated differently from other clubs; student-organized clubs are protected by federal law. - Communicate with your colleagues.
+If they follow the rules, the club legally can't be treated differently from other clubs; student-organized clubs are protected by federal law.

+Communicate with your colleagues.
 Informing school leaders about the plan to start a GSA can help students find important allies who are willing to address and respond to criticism from families, other educators or outside groups.
-Guidance counselors, social workers and school psychologists should also be informed; they may know students who would benefit from the group or who may be looking for such a community. - Don't keep it a secret.
+Guidance counselors, social workers and school psychologists should also be informed; they may know students who would benefit from the group or who may be looking for such a community.

+Don't keep it a secret.
 Advertise!
 Don't just rely on word-of-mouth.
 Use bulletin boards, flyers or announcements to let students know the option is available and how to join.
-For non-LGBTQ students, the very presence of public announcements and decorations can begin to normalize LGBTQ students as peers who are not relegated to the shadows. - Set standards.
+For non-LGBTQ students, the very presence of public announcements and decorations can begin to normalize LGBTQ students as peers who are not relegated to the shadows.

+Set standards.
 Laying ground rules can help make sure all future discussions are safe, confidential and respectful.
-Similar to a classroom contract, the rules determined by the group can be put together and signed by all members.

-- Make sure the GSA is inclusive.
+Similar to a classroom contract, the rules determined by the group can be put together and signed by all members. - Make sure the GSA is inclusive.
 GSAs will go wrong if one clique of students controls the club or if students of color are left out of leadership and decision-making.
 Encourage leadership roles for students from various backgrounds and cultures, and encourage students to think of issues through an intersectional lens.
 Make sure everyone has a voice in determining the goals of the GSA.
 Is this a social group?
 A group dedicated to activism?
 A place for support and group therapy?
-If it's all three, decide how to devote time to each goal. - Be prepared to respond to pushback.
+If it's all three, decide how to devote time to each goal.

+Be prepared to respond to pushback.
 GSAs can inspire negative feedback and false equivalencies from administrators, school board members or outside groups.
-For common pushbacks and myths-and ways to respond-see pages 19-21. - Stay organized.
+For common pushbacks and myths-and ways to respond-see pages 19-21.

+Stay organized.
 All students and advisors-current and future-benefit from good notes.
 Keep detailed record of the GSA's first year, taking note of what worked well and what obstacles the group faced.
-This will help future generations of the GSA build on successes and learn from tough times. - Let them lead.
+This will help future generations of the GSA build on successes and learn from tough times.

+Ask the experts: the students.
+Ask GSA members what they would like non-LGBTQ students and staff to know.
+This could inform goals, as well as student-led ally training in the future.

+Let them lead.
 Remember, ideally the GSA is a student-led organization.
 Provide guidance.
 Help the club run smoothly and equitably.
 But what the group becomes should be determined by the needs and wants of students.
 Encourage students to organize beyond meetings.
-Let them know it's okay to start Facebook groups, group chats, etc., that give them a space beyond school to stay organized.
+Let them know it's okay to start Facebook groups, group chats or other forums that give them a space beyond school to stay organized.